Two Trekkers Walking to Dingboche Village, Everest Base Camp Trek

 2. Choose your season carefully

-Trekking often takes you into extreme terrain, such as mountainous territory with snow and glaciers, or deserts with fierce winds and intense heat.
-You’ll need to do your research thoroughly before choosing when in the year to go.
+Trekking often takes you into extreme terrain, such as mountainous territory with frigid nights, or deserts with fierce winds and intense heat, or regions that receive monsoon rains.
+So you need to do your research before choosing when in the year to go to locations like this.

 Trekkers walking across field with mist

-Depending on the route, mist can be just mist, or it can be dangerous
+Depending on the route, mist can be just mist, or it can become dangerous fog

 Firstly, you want to choose a safe season in terms of things like blizzards, thick fogs or possible landslides from water-clogged ground.
 Not only could such seasonal hazards make your trek unsafe, they could also lead to authorities closing certain paths or parks, which can derail your entire trip.